ldaume/Astro-Lucia/README.md

 A **TypeScript** project built with **Astro**, designed for seamless web development.
-This project includes tools like TailwindCSS for styling, SQLite for database management, and Lucia for authentication, ensuring a modern and robust development experience.
+This project includes tools like TailwindCSS for styling, SQLite for database management, Lucia for authentication, and **Vue**, ensuring a modern and robust development experience.

 ---